bing-tran/koai-movies/README.md

 # koai-movies

-The sample project to demonstrate nodejs restful api & swagger UI
+The sample project to demonstrate nodejs restful api with `express` & swagger UI

 ## Project Initialization